altsan/os2-wnnim/README.md

 For Users
 ---------

-The FreeWnn server and runtime files.
-These are provided in the FreeWnn RPM packages, which should soon be available from a repository near you; in the meantime, you can get `FreeWnn-1.1.1-0.a023.0.i386.rpm` from [here](https://drive.google.com/drive/folders/0B_CmLQmhb3PzelRpakJ6OXl3YnM).
+The FreeWnn server and runtime files are required.
+These are provided in the FreeWnn RPM packages, which should soon be available from a repository near you;
+in the meantime, you can get `FreeWnn-1.1.1-0.a023.0.i386.rpm` from [here](https://drive.google.com/drive/folders/0B_CmLQmhb3PzelRpakJ6OXl3YnM).

 If you prefer not to install the FreeWnn server locally, you can set it up